ftctechnh/ftc_app/README.md

   5. COMMENTS, COMMENTS, COMMENTS!!!

 ## Acceptable Git Committing Practices ##
-  1. Commit/Push when necessary, and ONLY to the development branch.
+  1. Commit/Push when necessary.
 When you feel that appropriate changes have been made to a branch and that the code is now stable, create a pull request and allow either Albert or myself to check the code before we accept the pull request.
   2. Make sure that the code is somewhat operational before pushing to the branch.
 We all contribute to this repo and it is tough when someone breaks something while in the process of creating something larger.

 ## Start of ftc_sdk documentation ##